rystrauss/style-transfer/README.md

 Neural style transfer is a collection of techniques that come out of deep learning that allow the style of one image to be transferred to the content of another.
 The method was first introduced by [Gatys et al.][1] in 2016.

-This repository contains implementations of the following style transfer algorithms in TensorFlow's Keras API.
+This repository contains implementations of style transfer algorithms in TensorFlow 2.

 ## Prerequisites